Data Protection Information

 - Contact by e-mail or via the contact form

-We process the personal data of applicants for the purpose of handling of the application process.
+We process the personal data of applicants (e.g. name, contact details, education) for the purpose of handling of the application process.
 The processing can also be done electronically.
 This is especially the case if an applicant submits the corresponding application documents by electronic means, for example by e-mail.
 The legal basis for this data processing is, depending on the individual case, Article 6 (1) (a) of the General Data Protection Regulation (processing on the basis of consent), Article 6 (1) (b) of the General Data Protection Regulation (required data processing for fulfillment of a contract or in order to carry out pre-contractual measures) or Art.
 6 (1) (f) of the General Data Protection Regulation (legitimate interest in data processing).
 If we conclude a contract of employment with an applicant, the transmitted data will be stored for the purpose of the employment relationship in compliance with the legal requirements.
-If we do not conclude a contract of employment with the applicant, the application documents will be automatically deleted two months after notification of the rejection letter, provided that deletion does not conflict with any other legitimate interests on our part.
+Should the application not be successful or be withdrawn by you,, the application documents will be automatically deleted two months after notification of the rejection letter, provided that deletion does not conflict with any other legitimate interests on our part.
+You are not obliged to provide us with personal data, but incomplete and inaccurate applications cannot be considered.

-To enable the use of certain functions on this website and thus its operation and in order to make our website more attractive, cookies are used on this website.
+To enable the use of certain functions on this website and thus its operation and in order to make our website more attractive, cookies (so-called session cookies and temporary cookies) are used on this website.
 Cookies are small text files that are placed on the visitor’s terminal.

 The legal basis for this data processing is Art.
 6(1)(f) of GDPR (legitimate interest in the functionality and operation of the website) or Art.
 6(1)(a) of GDPR (if the person concerned has given his or her consent).
 The cookies used on this website are exclusively so-called session cookies that are deleted after the end of the browser session, i.e. after the visitor has closed the browser.